 Jackline, Sharon and Zaharah are campaigning to make their city safe for girls.
-They are calling on the Kampala Capital City Authority to step up efforts to rid Kampala of all forms of violence and harassment – and we’re backing them.
+They want their Capital City Authority to step up to make Kampala free from violence and harassment – and we’re backing them.

 Kampala, the capital of Uganda, is one of the fastest growing cities on earth.
-While this creates huge new opportunities for girls, it also means staggering levels of violence and harassment in the city.
+But while this creates huge new opportunities for girls, it also means staggering levels of violence and harassment in the city.

 Jackline, Sharon and Zaharah are part of Plan International’s Safer Cities program in Kampala, which has already had success working with local authorities, police and boda boda (motorcycle taxi) drivers to address threats to girls’ safety in the city.
-Now they want to take their work to the next level by advocating to the Kampala Capital City Authority led by the Director, Ms Jennifer Musisi.
+Now they want to take their work to the next level by advocating to the Kampala Capital City Authority led by the Lord Mayor of Kampala.

 Jackline, Sharon and Zaharah are all members of Plan International’s Safer Cities program.
 The program works with girls to provide them with the training and resources they need to advocate for change and to make sure that girls’ voices are heard by powerful people.
 Together, these girls are taking back their city.